charlyie/Uguu/README.md

 ## Requirements

-Original development environment is Nginx + PHP5.3 + SQLite, but is confirmed to work with Apache 2.4 and newer PHP versions like PHP7.3.
+- Apache/Nginx
+- PHP 7+
+- SQLite enabled

 ## Install

-For the purposes of this guide, we won't cover setting up Nginx, PHP, SQLite, Node, or NPM.
+For the purposes of this guide, we won't cover setting up Apache/Nginx, PHP, SQLite, Node, or NPM.
 So we'll just assume you already have them all running well.

 **NPM/Node is only needed to compile the files, Uguu runs on PHP.**